wix-incubator/wix-developers-example-apps/oauth-boilerplate/ObserverNotes.md

 11:15 - dev center setup
 David is very familiar with DC, is flying through the steps

+11:18 - I noticed that Eyal has been writing code offscreen, asked him to share his screen

+11:25 - opened documentation
+debated which API to use
+opened ecom docs
+opened cashier docs
+opened payments docs

+11:28 - decided to use ecom api

 Try to note:
 - what confuses and/or frustrates them, even if they figure it out right afterward
 - how they approach each task
 - what they misunderstand, can't find, do incorrectly
 - what they do differently from the happy flow that works

 ## Extra help for step 5